[PREV - WORLDS_END] [TOP]

 our heroes constantly wink at death.

-They barely blink at a neat bullet hole
+They barely blink at the bullet that

 Evans doesn't panic when a friend is taken